Cicko/cicko/README.md

 - 🔭 I’m currently working..
   - As Software Engineer at IBM - (TypeScript, React, Java)
-  - On a Broker platform with a multidisciplinary team, managing currently 3 developers around the globe
+  - On a Broker platform with a multidisciplinary team, leading 5 developers around the globe
   - On a Social Network for Classical Pianists (temporarly delayed)
   - On some Tools for musicians (PWAs)